4j4yk/mdcblogs/readme.md

-My Academic project Laravel PHP MVC Framework.
+My Academic project using Laravel PHP MVC Framework.

 Feel free to contact me if you want to use this or have any questions regarding this.